-For several years now, Avian Influenza has been a major concern for many countries in the world, primarily due to its disastrous effect on the poultry primarily due to its disastrous effect on the poultry industry but also for their potential of causing human infections (certain strains).
+For several years now, Avian Influenza has been a major concern for many countries in the world, primarily due to its disastrous effect on the poultry industry but also for their potential of causing human infections (certain strains).

 It is caused by an Avian Influenza, a virus from the Orthomyxoviridae family.
-These are Smallmedium sized, enveloped single stranded RNA viruses, which have two major surface proteins, the Hemagglutinin (H1-H16) and the Neuraminidase (N1-N9), with 144 potential combinations.
+These are Small-medium sized, enveloped single stranded RNA viruses, which have two major surface proteins, the Hemagglutinin (H1-H16) and the Neuraminidase (N1-N9), with 144 potential combinations.
 The H and the N gives these viruses their names, like H5N1, H5N8 or H7N7.

-The high variety of AI viruses is due to their potential to either mutate (antigenic drift) or to exchange genomic information if one host cell is infected with two different viruses (antigenic shift).
+The high variety of Al viruses is due to their potential to either mutate (antigenic drift) or to exchange genomic information if one host cell is infected with two different viruses (antigenic shift).